Tamika Catchings: Overseas career

 Catchings played her first year overseas during the WNBA offseason in 2003, she played in South Korea for Asan Woori Bank Wibee.
 In the 2005–06 off-season, Catchings played for Spartak Moscow in the Russian League.
 Catchings would once again play in South Korea for Chuncheon Woori Bank Hansae in the 2006 and 2007 off-seasons.
 In the 2008–09 off-season, Catchings played in Poland for Lotos VBW Clima Gdynia and would play two consecutive off-seasons in the Turkish League from 2009 to 2011 for Galatasaray.
 In Catchings's first season with Galatasaray, she played with then Indiana Fever teammate, Katie Douglas.

 Life after basketball

 In January 2017, it was announced that Catchings will serve as a game analyst for Women's Basketball Games on SEC Network.

 In February 2017, Catchings purchased a tea shop, Tea's Me Cafe from the previous owners on the near north side of Indianapolis that she had been frequenting while playing for the Indiana Fever.
+The store expanded to three locations and in-store sales by 2023.

 In April 2017, Catchings was named Director of Player Programs and Franchise Development for Pacers Sports & Entertainment.

 Catchings competed in the Baltimore qualifying round of Season 11 of American Ninja Warrior.
 The episode aired on NBC on July 1, 2019.

-Catchings previously served as the Vice President of Basketball Operations and General Manager for the Indiana Fever.
+Catchings previously served as the Vice President of Basketball Operations and General Manager for the Indiana Fever from 2020 to 2022.